Vishvanath0523/Leaf-Disease-Detection/README.md

 ## Getting Started

-To get started with the development server:
+To get started with the development server in your local system:

 ```bash
 npm run dev